olivierots/Deploy_NTP_Server_Using_Puppet/README.md

 === How does puppet work ===
 ```
 - Puppet can define infrastructure as code, manage multiple servers and enforce system configuration.
 It is used to
   configure, manage, deploy, and orchestrate various applications and services across the whole infrastructure of an organization
 - Puppet master is responsible for maintaning configs in the form of puppet code. master node can only be Linux
-puppet agents is target machines, checks in regularly with the master node every 1800 secs known as pull config (poll update)
+- puppet agents is target machines, checks in regularly with the master node every 1800 secs known as pull config (poll update)
-communication between master and slaves is through https & valid signed certificates on port 8140
+- communication between master and slaves is through https & valid signed certificates on port 8140
-no need to create complex scripts to confugure 1000s of hosts
+- no need to create complex scripts to confugure 1000s of hosts
-site.pp is the first file Agents look for after establishing a communication connection with Puppet Master
+- site.pp is the first file Agents look for after establishing a communication connection with Puppet Master
-node definitions are blocks of puppet codes that will only be included in matching nodes catalogues
+- node definitions are blocks of puppet codes that will only be included in matching nodes catalogues
-puppet language files are called manifests, all the puppet code files with .pp extension should reside in the manifest dir
+- puppet language files are called manifests, all the puppet code files with .pp extension should reside in the manifest dir
-puppet classes: collection of pupept resources bundled together as a single unit, classes are defined first then declared to
+- puppet classes: collection of pupept resources bundled together as a single unit, classes are defined first then declared to
-be used in the puppet code
+  be used in the puppet code.
 ```
 === useful commands ===
 ```